jengoc415/bfe-contacts/README.md

 1. Download files into a folder in desktop
 2. Open 2 terminals
+3. Might need to install Django@3.0.8 in terminal 1

 Terminal 1(backend)
 run these commands in the terminal